Rishi Sunak Net Worth: Wealth Breakdown Of UK's First Indian-Origin PM

 Salary as the British Prime Minister

 Sunak’s earnings through his career in finance is largely shrouded in mystery.
-However, as a member of the parliament he earned about USD 95,000 (RM 450,000 approx.) This increases to over USD 185,000 (RM 874,000 approx.) as the British Prime Minister.
+However, as a member of the parliament he earned about USD 95,000.
+This increases to over USD 185,000 as the British Prime Minister.

 In a report by Reuters, he was asked how he could relate to the public considering his personal wealth was greater than that of the monarch.
 He noted, “I think in our country, we judge people not by their bank account, we judge them by their character and their actions.
 And yes, I’m really fortunate to be in the situation I’m in now, but I wasn’t born like this.”